 ii).
 Root canal: This is a dental procedure that involves the removal of the nerves and pulp in the root of a tooth.
 The area is then cleaned and sealed.

 What this procedure achieves is that it removes the nerves that were feeling the pain completely.
 With nothing to detect the pain, it’ll be a thing of the past.

-A root canal is a procedure that must be performed by a dentist.
+A root canal is a procedure that must be performed by a dentist near you.

 It’s very effective but is usually treated as the last resort in the treatment of sensitive teeth.
 With this method, the sensitivity never returns on the specific tooth treated using the procedure.